-To receive the energy investment tax credit, you must file an application Form 3468, along with your business tax return.
+To get the energy investment tax credit, you must file an application Form 3468, along with your business tax return.
 This is a complicated form, so save your receipts and give them to your tax preparer.

 Deductions are a bit easier.
 This deduction can be included in the "Other Deductions" section of your business tax return.
 Don't forget you will need a certification, either before or after you complete the upgrades.